Microsoft/azure-docs.pt-pt/articles/cognitive-services/containers/container-image-tags.md

 ## <a name="custom-speech-to-text"></a>Discurso personalizado a texto

-A imagem personalizada do recipiente [de discurso a texto][sp-cstt] pode ser encontrada no registo de contentores `containerpreview.azurecr.io`.
-Reside no repositório `microsoft` e é nomeado `cognitive-services-custom-speech-to-text`.
-O nome de imagem do recipiente totalmente qualificado é, `containerpreview.azurecr.io/microsoft/cognitive-services-custom-speech-to-text`.
+A imagem personalizada do recipiente de discurso `containerpreview.azurecr.io` a [texto][sp-cstt] pode ser encontrada no registo do recipiente.
+Reside dentro do `microsoft` repositório e `cognitive-services-custom-speech-to-text`é nomeado.
+O nome da imagem `containerpreview.azurecr.io/microsoft/cognitive-services-custom-speech-to-text`do recipiente totalmente qualificado é, .

 Esta imagem do recipiente tem as seguintes etiquetas disponíveis: